UoL-SoCS/byte-into-python-belston3009/README.md

-# Byte into Python
+# :snake: Byte into Python :snake:

 Welcome to the Byte into Python activity.

-The three sub-directories provide you with the instructions and files requred for the three different activities.
+The three sub-directories provide you with the instructions and files required for the three different activities.

+If you need any help, let us know.